Tadcaster

+The town was part of the West Riding of Yorkshire until 1974, but is now part of North Yorkshire.
 Tadcaster is twinned with Saint-Chély-d'Apcher in France.

-The town was part of the West Riding of Yorkshire until 1974, but is now part of North Yorkshire.

-Thanks to its position on the banks of the River Wharfe parts of the town adjacent to the bridge are prone to flooding.

 History

 Roman

 The Romans built a settlement and named it Calcaria from the Latin word for lime, reflecting the importance of the area's limestone geology as a natural resource for quarrying, an industry which continues and has contributed to many notable buildings including York Minster.
 Calcaria was an important staging post that grew at the crossing of the River Wharfe on the road to Eboracum (York).

 Anglo-Saxon and medieval

-The suffix of the Anglo-Saxon name Tadcaster is derived from the borrowed Latin word castra meaning 'fort', although the Angles and Saxons used the term for any walled Roman settlement.
-Tadcaster is first mentioned in the Anglo-Saxon Chronicle, where it appears as Táda, referring to the place where King Harald assembled his army and fleet before entering York and proceeding onwards to the Battle of Stamford Bridge in 1066.
+The suffix of the Anglo-Saxon name Tadcaster is derived from the borrowed Latin word castra meaning 'military camp' (the plural of castrum, fort), although the Angles and Saxons used the term for any walled Roman settlement.
+Tadcaster is first mentioned in the Anglo-Saxon Chronicle, where it appears as Táda, referring to the place where King Harold assembled his army and fleet before entering York and proceeding onwards to the Battle of Stamford Bridge in 1066.
 The place-name probably means 'Tata's fort' after an unknown Anglo-Saxon landowner.

-The town is mentioned in the 1086 Domesday Book as "Tatecastre".
+The town is mentioned in the Domesday Book of 1086 as "Tatecastre".
 The record reads:

 Two Manors.
 In Tatecastre, Dunstan and Turchil had eight carucates of land for geld, where four ploughs may be.
 Now, William de Parci has three ploughs and 19 villanes and 11 bordars having four ploughs, and two mills of ten shillings (annual value).
 Sixteen acres of meadow are there.
 The whole manors, five quaranteens in length, and five in breadth.
 In King Edward's time they were worth forty shillings; now one hundred shillings.

 In the 11th century William de Percy established a motte-and-bailey fortress re-using Roman stone.
 The earthwork remains of this castle, including the motte (known as Castle Hill) can still be seen adjacent to the parish church and bridge.
 The castle was abandoned in the early-12th century and was briefly re-fortified with cannon emplacements during the Civil War.
 The street plan south of the site reflects the shape of the former bailey.

+Before 1186, Matilda de Percy, the wife of William de Beaumont, 3rd Earl of Warwick gave the hospital here to Sawley Abbey (now in Lancashire, previously in West Yorkshire).